Last Updated: November 4, 2024

 Early Life

-Rashida Leah Jones was born in 1976 in Los Angeles, California to parents Quincy Jones, a legendary musician and producer, and Peggy Lipton, a famous actress and model.
+Rashida Leah Jones was born in 1976 in Los Angeles, California, to parents Quincy Jones, a legendary musician and producer, and Peggy Lipton, a famous actress and model.
 She has an older sister, Kidada Jones, as well as five half-siblings from her father's side.
-Jones is of African American and Ashkenazi Jewish descent, and was raised in Reform Judaism by her mother.
+Jones is of African American and Ashkenazi Jewish descent and was raised in Reform Judaism by her mother.
 She attended The Buckley School in Sherman Oaks, where she was involved in theater.
-Later, at Harvard University, she nurtured her creative skills as part of groups such as Hasty Pudding Theatricals, the Signet Society, and Harvard Radcliffe Dramatic Club.
-After abandoning her professional interest in law, she became further involved in the performing arts on campus, serving as musical director for a school a cappella group and acting in a number of plays.
+Later, at Harvard University, she nurtured her creative skills as part of groups such as Hasty Pudding Theatricals, the Signet Society, and the Harvard Radcliffe Dramatic Club.
+After abandoning her professional interest in law, she became further involved in the performing arts on campus, serving as musical director for a school a cappella group, and acting in a number of plays.

 Career Beginnings